Computational and Data Science (M.Sc.)

 - Business and Economics (KIT Department of Economics and Management)

-- Computational Chemistry (KIT Department of Chemistry and Biosciences) -- Please note: The SEE-profile Computatioal Chemistry is taught in German only.
+- Computational Chemistry (KIT Department of Chemistry and Biosciences) -- Please note: The SEE-profile Computational Chemistry is taught in German only.
 It cannot be studied in English.

 - Computational Mechanics and Thermodynamics (KIT Department of Mechanical Engineering together with the KIT Department of Civil Engineering, Geo- and Environmental Sciences)